MoneyGeek's Credit Card Cash Back Calculator

 Capital One Quicksilver

-The Capital One Quicksilver Cash Rewards Credit Card pays unlimited 1.5% cash back on every purchase.
+The Capital One Quicksilver Cash Rewards Credit Card pays unlimited 1.5% cash back every time you buy something.
 To calculate QuicksilverOne cash back in the calculator:

 1. Change the first line category to "Other Spending" from the drop-down menu.